martin-cao/martin-cao/README.md

 This is Martin from Tianjin, China.

-- 🌱 I'm currently learning Swift (iOS Dev.), Web Dev. & Python...
+- 🌱 I'm currently learning Python for machine learning and major in IoT engineering ...
 - 📪 How to reach me:
 	- Mail: 01skipper_lucky@icloud.com
 - 👀 Follow me at: